umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Automation.Zapier/readme.md

 # Umbraco.Cms.Integrations.Automation.Zapier

-This integration provides a dashboard interface that allows users to map content types with Zap triggers webhooks.
+This integration provides a dashboard interface that allows users to vizualize registered subscription hooks.
+When a Zap is turned on, the subscription hook is saved into the database; turning off the Zap will remove the registered subscription hook.

-When the content type gets published, the details of the configuration are looked up into the database and if a record is found, will send a request to the Zap, triggering the matching actions.
+When content gets published, the content type is looked up in the subscription hooks list from the database, and if a record is found, A POST request will be sent to the webhook URL with details of the current node.
+This eventually will cause the Zap's trigger to be invoked, triggering the assigned actions of the Zap.

 A Zap is an automated workflow that connects various apps and services together.
 Each Zap consists of a trigger and one or more actions.